-- fname The name of the image file. - path id The ID of the target directory (as defined in the [Paths] section of the ref file).
+- fname The name of the image file. - path_id The ID of the target directory (as defined in the [Paths] section of the ref file). - frames The list of frames (instances of Frame) that define the image.
+If supplied, it is used to determine whether the image is animated, and select the appropriate filename suffix accordingly.